aseriousbiz/abbot-docs/src/convos/hubs.md

 You can get in-chat help for Hubs.
 Type `@abbot help hubs` or `.help hubs` in a room with Abbot for a short guide on Hubs.

 ## Setting up a Hub
 If you started using Abbot recently, we made a default Hub for you when you added Abbot to your Slack.
 We usually name this channel `#hub-customers`, although your administrator may have renamed it.
-If you're not sure if you have a Hub, you can see the list of Hubs for your workspace at https://app.ab.bot/settings/rooms?tab=Hubs.
+If you're not sure if you have a Hub, you can see the list of Hubs for your workspace [from the Rooms page](https://app.ab.bot/settings/rooms?tab=Hubs).

 If you don't have a Hub yet, you need to make a new channel in Slack to set one up.
 Invite Abbot to the channel once it's been created.
 Then type `@abbot hubs create` in the channel.
 This turns the channel into a Hub.
 You can make as many Hubs as you want, but for now, let's make this one the default.
 Do this by typing `@abbot hubs default set` in the Hub channel.